quiet/libcorrect/README.md

 -----------
 libcorrect uses CMake, which allows for out-of-source builds.
 To get started, make sure that you have CMake installed, and then, from libcorrect's source directory, run `mkdir build && cd build && cmake .. && make && make install`.
 Additionally, if you would like the libfec compatibility layer, you can run `make shim && make install`, though do be cautioned that this can overwrite an existing installation of libfec.

+If you are on a host which has <x86intrin.h> available, then libcorrect will automatically build its SSE version as well.
+The SSE headers are provided under <correct-sse.h>.
+For now, it is on the caller of this code to ensure that SSE is available and can be used. libcorrect requires SSE functions up to and including SSE4.

 If you have any questions or problems with libcorrect, do not hesitate to open an issue.

 -----------